Is your Smart Car Really Smart or is it Making You Dumb?

 What is going on?

 It wasn’t a full moon, traffic wasn’t overly heavy, at least for the DC area.
-In many areas of the country it would be called congested, but here as long as traffic is moving at or around the speed limit, that’s not a problem.
-In fact, in addition to noticing if they are using their mobile phones, I’ve taken that a step further and briefly “tuned-in” to their energy and a good share of the erratic drivers don’t seem to be in their bodies at all!
+In many areas of the country, it would be called congested, but here as long as traffic is moving at or around the speed limit, that’s not a problem.
+In fact, in addition to noticing if they are using their mobile phones, I’ve taken that a step further and briefly “tuned in” to their energy and a good share of the erratic drivers don’t seem to be in their bodies at all!
 What that means is they are not focused or paying much attention to where they are or what they are doing, and may not even realize it.
 That brings me to my question.
 Is a smart car making people dumb or distracted?

 One of the effects I notice from WiFi when I’m not wearing my Shield is that I feel less focused.
 This makes me wonder.
 In addition to the fact that people are texting or holding a phone to their ear and driving, is it possible that the Blue Tooth technology in cars is one of the reasons people seem to be driving so erratically?
 I swear there are days that a lot of people don’t even seem to realize there are other cars on the road.
 If they are experiencing the effects of EMF radiation, that could explain some of the crazy driving.

 I’m not taking any chances when I’m driving.
 I want to be my most focused when I’m on the road.
 If you have a smart car with Blue tooth or any to these other perks, I suggest that you wear your Shield and then, depending on how much time you spend in your car, you may want to consider getting a Room Shield for your car – but only after you get a BioShield for yourself to wear.

 - Don’t Text.

 - Don’t hold your phone and talk.